osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 ## `Get or Create Stream View`

 If a stream view with a matching identifier already exists, the stream view passed in is compared with the existing stream view.
-If the stream views are identical, a Found (302) status is returnd and the stream view.
+If the stream views are identical, a Found (302) status is returned and the stream view.
 If the stream views are different, the Conflict (409) error is returned.

 If no matching identifier is found, the specified stream view is created.